syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 {% endtabs %}

 >**NOTE**
-•	`Id` should be a recurrence pattern appointment object.
+•	The `Id` should be a recurrence pattern appointment object.
 •	The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
 •   Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
 • 	The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.